jie-g/swcdugksFoam/README.md

 ## About

 This project has successfully ported the `cdugksFoam` solver to the Sunway TaihuLight platform and made a series of targeted optimizations.
+The cdugksFoam solver relies on the OpenFOAM framework and adopts the numerical format of the discrete unified gas kinetic scheme (DUGKS).
+The cdugksFoam solver features hybrid spatial decomposition for largescale computations.

 ## Installation